ecochran76/google-doc-backup/README.md

   Filter files older than the specified date.

 - `--title <title>`:
-  Search for files with a specific title.
+  Search for files with a specific title (partial match).

 - `--staggered <n>`:
   Retain up to _n_ timestamped backups in staggered mode.